zenseact/research-blog/_publications/temporal-ensambles/temporal-ensambles.md

 ---
 layout: publication
 permalink: /publications/temporal-ensambles/
-title: You can have your ensemble and run it too  <code>&#8212;</code> Deep Ensembles Spread Over Time
+title: "You can have your ensemble and run it too &#8212; Deep Ensembles Spread Over Time"
-venue: Scandinavian Conference on Image Analysis (SCIA), 2023
+venue: ARXIV
 authors:
   - Meding
   - Bodin